-- adding common state (health, damaging, moving) to many objects
+- adding common state to many objects (e.g., health, damaging, moving)

-- giving common logic (attacking, moving, dying) to many objects
+- giving common logic to many objects (e.g., attacking, moving, dying)

-- generating a game world from data files (a map and .JSON files)
+- generating a game world from data files (e.g., a tile map and .json files)

 I found ECS didn’t naturally help with:

 - GUI management